ErikBuer/Fugl.jl/docs/src/Components/layout.md

     )

     right_content = Container(
-        Text("Right Panel This side can be resized by dragging the splitter handle."), style=ContainerStyle(
+        Text("This side can be resized by dragging the splitter handle."), style=ContainerStyle(
             background_color=Vec4f(1.0, 0.9, 0.9, 1.0),  # Light red
             padding_px=20.0f0